ongres/stackgres/doc/content/en/08-stackgres-web-api/02-rbac-authorization/_index.md

 Provider, `authentication.oidc.clientId` and `authentication.oidc.credentialsSecret` should be your corresponding Client ID and Secret used for authentication of StackGres with agains the OIDC Provider.

+If you need to map a OIDC username to a different username in Kubernetes (like the `k8sUsername` in local `Secret`), your OIDC provider should return an additional Claim named `stackgres_k8s_username`, this way you can map an user attribute with the username that Kubernetes should use to validate the RBAC permisions, this can be different from one provider to another so please check the documentation of the OIDC Privider you are using.

 ## Using RBAC Authorization

 Role-based access control (RBAC) is a method of regulating access to computer or network resources based on the roles of